The rules are applicable for all events in the League, but we reserve the right to change them at any time.

 “Attacked with thrust, fell short, hit to head, parry failed, afterblow late.
 3 points red.”

 “Attack to hand, parried with thrust to mask, afterblow cut to leg.
-3 points red to 2 points blue”
+3 points red, 2 points blue.
+1 point red”

 Protests and Discussions

 Fencers are encouraged to demonstrate awareness, honesty and sportsmanship in assisting the judges.

 If a fencer wishes to concede a hit against themself they can indicate this to the referee, however they are also welcome to challenge a verdict, offer information on a hit they believe they have made, or seek clarification on a referee’s decision using the following procedure: